metabarcoding/obitools4-doc/content/docs/cookbook/local_genbank/_index.md

 - The `taxonomy` directory contains a copy of the NCBI taxonomy database at the time of download.
 - The `fasta` directory contains the {{% fasta %}} files sorted by taxonomic division in subdirectories, here `mam` and `rod`.
 - The `stamp` directory allows the `Makefile` script to restart the download process if it fails, without having to download the whole GenBank database again.
-To free space, the `stamp` directory can be deleted at the end of the download process.
+To free up space, the `stamp` directory can be deleted at the end of the download process.
 - The `depends` directory contains a `make` script with all the instructions for downloading the GenBank files.
 It is first created by the `Makefile` script.
 It contains instructions for downloading the files that need to be downloaded according to the specified GenBank division.
-To free space, the `depends` directory can be deleted at the end of the download process.
+To free up space, the `depends` directory can be deleted at the end of the download process.
 - The `tmp` directory is used to store the downloaded GenBank files before they are converted into {{% fasta %}}.
 It does not normally persist after the download process.
-To free space, the `tmp` directory can be deleted at the end of the download process if it persists.
+To free up space, the `tmp` directory can be deleted at the end of the download process if it persists.

 ## The Makefile script for downloading Genbank